Animal-aDNA-Research-Community/AaRC.github.io/constitution.md

 **Vice-Chair:** Supports the chair and other members of the committees.
 They step in when the chair is unavailable

 **Secretary:** Takes meeting minutes, sends them out via slack when they are ready, makes sure that assignments are noted.
-Organisational responsibilities (ie keeping google docs in order, annotating the minutes with required links, possibly doing same for the agenda ahead of time
+Organisational responsibilities (ie keeping google docs in order, annotating the minutes with required links, possibly doing same for the agenda ahead of time).

 **Treasurer:**
 The treasurer is responsible for managing the funds, for the communication related to funds and responsible for allocating funding to initiatives by serving as a line of communication between the organising committees and the Steering Committee.
 The treasurer is also responsible to collect funds as well as finding grant opportunities to continue to fund AaRC initiatives.